 Edd Kimber’s nutty caramel chocolate tart with coffee ganache is a rich, indulgent dessert.
 An impressive way to end a meal on Valentine’s Day.
 We’ve got even more chocolate tart inspiration, here

-Surprise that special someone and remind them just how much they mean to you with this menu that avoids conventional options while oozing refinement and sincerity.
+Surprise that special someone and remind them just how much they mean to you with this menu that avoids conventional options while oozing refinement.
 If you’re looking for an alternative main course and want to jazz up a bowl of pasta, check out our guide to posh pasta recipes

 Simple to whip up, the lesser-known aphrodisiac quality of figs suggests subtle but sophisticated romance.
 A cute and colourful Valentine’s Day idea.